A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: Introduction

 In this paper we introduce a method based on a Jacobi-type approach within a Newtonian framework.
 The main novelty of our approach is that instead of taking a decision based on the current decision of the opponent, our Newton model is built around a prediction of the opponent step.
-This should reflect the reality of some equilibrium games in practice, where each player tries to make the best decision based on what is the expected response of the other player.
+This may reflect the reality of some equilibrium games in practice, in situations where each player, knowing a previous decision of the other player, try to make the best decision based on what is the expected response of the other player.
 The algorithm proposed in this paper is posed in such a way that each player aims at decreasing their objective function, with respect to the predicted decision of the other player, using quadratic approximations.
 This avoids the heavy computations of best response methods, while possibly still reflecting the dynamics of equilibrium games in practice.

-Additionally, we note that our method considers the true minimization structure of the system (\ref{PJ1}-\ref{PJ2}) in a Newtonian framework, instead of considering only the system of equations given by the necessary optimality conditions associated with each problem.
-The idea is that one should favor minimizers in place of maximizers or saddle points when considering the solutions of this system of equations, which is usually not considered in other Newtonian algorithms for solving non-convex instances of (\ref{PJ1}-\ref{PJ2}).
+Additionally, we note that our method considers the true minimization structure of the system \eqref{PJ1} in a Newtonian framework, instead of considering only the system of equations given by the necessary optimality conditions associated with each problem.
+The idea is that one should favor minimizers in place of maximizers or saddle points when considering the solutions of this system of equations, which is usually not considered in other Newtonian algorithms for solving non-convex instances of \eqref{PJ1}.

 In a related work, a Jacobi-type approach using quadratic approximations of players' objective functions was considered in \cite{yuan}.
 The proposed algorithm consists in a trust region method which does not directly use the Hessian information on its iterative step; however, it relies on some strong assumptions on the true Hessians that we do not rely on in our work.
 Additionally, for each player, the method in \cite{yuan} is based on the current response of the other players, rather than on a predicted one.